-Are you our new Creative Producer?
+Are you our new part-time Creative Producer?

-develop a community-led arts strategy through significant engagement with people across Carrick
+- develop a community-led arts strategy through significant engagement with people across Carrick

-run monthly events in the Town Hall that are open to all and help to bring the arts strategy to life.
+- run monthly events in the Town Hall that are open to all and help to bring the arts strategy to life.

-Who this role reports to: Positive Carrickfergus Board – Lee Robb, the founder of Positive Carrickfergus will provide support, development and guidance as line manager
+- Who this role reports to: Positive Carrickfergus Board – Lee Robb, the founder of Positive Carrickfergus will provide support, development and guidance as line manager

-Hours per week: 35 hrs per week
+- Hours per week: 17.5 hrs per week

-Holidays: 25 days per annum and 12 public holidays
+- Holidays: 25 days per annum and 12 public holidays

-How this role is funded: National Lottery Community Fund
+- How this role is funded: National Lottery Community Fund

 Positive Carrickfergus has been developed in an emergent way, deeply immersed in the context of our town and community.
-We listen carefully, working with what is emerging through the relationships we build to engage people.
-We aim to build confidence that the community can deliver changes that we want to see, rather than waiting for others to do it for us.
+We listen carefully, working with what is emerging through the relationships we build to engage people and build confidence that the community can deliver changes that we want to see, rather than waiting for others to do it for us.

 Other people’s work that inspires and informs us

 We are inspired and energised regularly by the work and thinking that we see happening across the world.
-It’s important to us that we acknowledge those people who have inspired us and it will be vital that the successful candidate connects with this work.
+It’s important to us that we acknowledge those people who have inspired us, and it will be vital that the successful candidate connects with this work.

 You do not need to understand this work in detail to apply for this role, but you might like to do some further reading to understand what we’re about, what will be expected of the successful candidate as they deliver this project, and whether we are the right organisation for you.